Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 RateLimitExceededException

-A RateLimitExceededException is thrown by all methods of an Optimizely Community API service when an application issues too many requests over a short period of time.
-All requests issued to Optimizely Community are tallied and compared against the rate limit.
-When an application exceeds the rate limit, Optimizely Community API stops processing requests until a certain time has elapsed (a "request interval").
+A RateLimitExceededException is thrown when an application issues too many requests over a short period.
+All requests are tallied and compared against the rate limit.
+When an application exceeds the rate limit, the Optimizely Community API stops processing requests until a certain time has elapsed (a "request interval").

-The exception provides additional information to help the application regulate its request rate.
+The exception provides additional information to help regulate the application's request rate.
 That information includes:

 • RequestInterval – The length of time in which requests are tallied.